wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 - More complex aggregation queries

 **Alternatives Considered**: Storing current stock as a denormalized field on a separate Inventory table would improve read performance but introduces consistency risks and requires more complex transaction handling.

+### Dashboard Features
+The dashboard provides at-a-glance visibility into the relief inventory system:

+**Key Performance Indicators (KPIs)**:
+- Total unique items in the catalog
+- Total units in stock across all locations
+- Count of items below minimum stock threshold

+**Inventory by Category**: Displays aggregated inventory statistics grouped by item category (Food, Water, Hygiene, Medical, etc.), showing:
+- Number of unique items per category
+- Total units in stock per category
+- Sorted alphabetically for quick reference

+**Stock by Location**: Shows total inventory units at each depot/shelter with quick access to location-specific inventory details.

+**Low Stock Alerts**: Real-time monitoring of items below minimum quantity thresholds, broken down by location to enable targeted restocking.

+**Recent Transactions**: Displays the 10 most recent intake and distribution activities, including distributor information for distributions to track accountability.

 ### Authentication
 **Status**: Not implemented